 Changing your profile:

-You can post under your class nickname by editing your profile on the top right of the screen, where it says “Howdy.”
+You can post under your class nickname by selecting “Edit My Profile” on the top right of the screen, under where it says “Howdy.”
+Enter your nickname where it says “Nickname” then change “Display name publicly as” to this nickname.
 You can also upload an avatar to your profile (WordPress will accept gif, jpg, and png images.)

 Creating a Post:

 Once you are logged into your class site, find the grey bar at the top of your screen.
 To add a post click the “+” drop down menu and choose “post.”

 Once you have added a new post, WordPress will display the Rich Text Editor:

 A Closer Look at the Insert Image Dialog